borisovg/poleno/README.md

 The `options` object can include the following properties:

 - {bool} fastTime - if set, time will be a number in milliseconds
+- {bool} flipArgs - if set, the log methods will accept ([params], message) as arguments instead, for compatibility
 - {array} streams - array of objects with `level` and `stream` properties

 ### logger(name, [params])